phaag/nfdump/README.md

 * __--enable-readpcap__
 Add code to nfcapd to read flow data also from pcap files; default is __NO__
 * __--enable-nfpcapd__
-Build experimental nfpcapd collector to create netflow data from interface traffic or precollected pcap traffic, similar to softflowd; default is __NO__
+Build nfpcapd collector to create netflow data from interface traffic or precollected pcap traffic, similar to softflowd; default is __NO__

 ### The tools